aws-amplify/docs/js/start.md

 # Getting Started

 This page is a guide to quickly build a cloud-powered web or React Native application with AWS Amplify.

+Use the drop-down menu at the top right of this page to choose the framework for your app.

 ## What Does AWS Amplify Include?